Srsi3/RetroGames/README.md

 ## Overview

 Just Stop is a game that seeks to highlight what it feels like to have a panic attack, and the methods to combat it.
-Its primary features include:

-- Compatibility with custom arduino controller and rasberry pi console.
-- Plans to create future levels.
+This was built as part of our cumulative retro game console system developed for SwampHacks X, with the intent to have other games that could run on the system.

 ---